Last updated on September 21st, 2018 at 05:10 pm

 You can plan all the sites at the time you want, if you can deal with the heat, except the Minneriya National Park.
 There is no point to visit Minneriya if animals will not be there and instead sleeping in the forest.

-In saying that I personally suggest to visit most of the site in the early/late part of the day with a break at the resort for a swim during the hot hours.
+In saying that I personally suggest visiting most of the site in the early/late part of the day with a break at the resort for a swim during the hot hours.

 If arriving late in the afternoon I would suggest a 2 nights/3 days stay as

 If arriving in the middle of the day, you can still spend 2 nights in Sigiriya however with a more relaxing time at the resort

 During your stay at the hotel, you may also want to rent a bike to visit the rice fields around.

 The easy way to move around the Sigiriya area is by tuk-tuk.
 Bargain the price and that’s it.

 Taking local buses is an option however you should budget more time for that (especially early in the morning)